slash4-de/openstack/source/day1.rst

 |image16|

-Set a meaningful router name
+- Set a meaningful router name
-Set the 'Admin state' to up
+- Set the 'Admin state' to up
-Select the external public network
+- Select the external public network
-Click on 'Create Router'
+- Click on 'Create Router'
-Once the router is created, a message like below will be displayed:
+- Once the router is created, a message like below will be displayed:

 |image17|

 This newly created needs a gateway IP so that it can forwar all the default traffic to it.

  Follow below steps to acheive this:

 a.
 Goto the router details page on the newly created router and click on 'Set Gateway'

 |image18|

 b.
 Select the external network and click 'Set Gateway'

 |image19|

 So far the router is created and gateway has been set but it is not connected to your private network.

 Hence you need to add an interface to the router and connect that interface to the private network.

-To do this, click on 'Add Interface' option under 'Interfaces' tab on router details page.
+a.
+Click on 'Add Interface' option under 'Interfaces' tab on router details page.
 This is shown in the image below:

 |image20|

+b.
 Under subnet, select the network subnet that we created earlier and click on 'Add Interface'.

 |image21|

+c.
 Now to confirm the interface addition, we can view it under network topology.
 To see the network topology, to 'Network Topology' under Networks as shown below:

 |image22|

 5. Assign a floating IP Address
 =======================

 A floating IP Address is required to access the VM instance remotely using pubic Internet.
 Floating IPs are ussually public IP Addresses which are routable using Internet.
 To assign a flaoting IP, we need to follow below steps:

 a.
 Under 'Compute', go to 'Instances' and select the instance.

 |image23|

+b.
 After selecting the instance, select the drop down menu under 'Actions' column.

+c.
 From this drop down menu, select 'Associate floating IP' option.

 |image24|

 A popup window like below will appear:

+d.
 Select the  the port to be associated and click on '+' button under IP Address

 |image25|

+e.
 Select the pool and click on 'Allocate IP' .
 This will allocate a pulic IP to the newly created instance.

 |image26|